Hurthle (HEERT-luh) cell cancer is a rare cancer that affects the thyroid gland.

 Doctors know that cancer begins when a cell develops errors in its DNA — the genetic material that contains instructions for biochemical processes in your body.
 When DNA is altered or damaged, these genes may not function properly, causing cells to grow out of control and eventually form a mass (tumor) of cancerous (malignant) cells.

-Factors that increase the risk of developing Hurthle cell cancer include:
+Factors that increase the risk of developing thyroid cancer include:

 - Being female

 - Being older

 - Having a history of radiation treatments to the head and neck

 Possible complications of Hurthle cell cancer include: